bignimbus/bignimbus.github.io/_posts/2020-03-10-principles-for-remote-teams.markdown

 This can be burdensome, but it's far less disruptive than an information deficit that leads to a defect in the product.

 As important as A/V quality is, telepresence is not the same as physical prescence.
 In fact, telepresence is a skill that can be cultivated and improved with enough care and attention.
-Avoid switching between screen-sharing and the camera.
-Instead, consider using two devices: one for the camera and microphone, and another for presenting if necessary.
-Keeping the camera and microphone on is a good practice, but don't be alarmed or judgmental of teammates who switch off sometimes.
+Keeping the camera and
+microphone on is a good practice, but don't be alarmed or judgmental of teammates who switch off sometimes.
 There's a difference between being physically together in the same space and having your head on a large-screen television for all to see up-close.
 To avoid falling into the trap of "multitasking" and other attention-draining activities during video conferences, try not touching